mrft/itr8/README.md

 * The current [proposal for iterator helpers](https://github.com/tc39/proposal-iterator-helpers) solves things the same way as they have been solved for arrays.
-The problem with this is that **the iterator must contain all available operators as properties**, which keeps people from writing reuseable new operators, solving the same problems over and over again.
+The problem with this is that **the iterator must contain all available operators as properties**, which keeps people from writing reuseable new operators, thus people keep solving the same problems over and over again.

 There does not seem to be an easy way to treat all these as essentialy the same.
 It also makes sense to use things that are part of the "standard" as much as possible, as it will produce less friction using it in multiple environments.